STEPHEN M. MULLINS

 FOUNDER, FOUNDER & AUTHOR

-Stephen Mullins, a graduate of Dartmouth College and the business school at the University of Michigan, is chairman of a real estate investment firm in Evanston, IL.
+Stephen Mullins, a graduate of Dartmouth College and the business school at the University of Michigan, was the chairman of a real estate investment firm in Evanston, IL.
 Mullins began collecting more than 60 years ago when a camp counselor in Canada enticed him with a Royal Doulton brochure to spend the balance of his camp candy allowance, all of nine dollars, to buy six small character jugs.
-Today the collection numbers over 7,000 and is the largest collection of Toby and Character Jugs in the world.
-Mullins regularly speaks before meetings and conventions and other interested groups regarding the history of character and Toby Jugs.
+Today the collection numbers over 8,000 and is the largest collection of Toby and Character Jugs in the world.
 With David Fastenau, he is the co-author of two books: "Toby & Character Jugs of the 20th Century" and "A Century of Royal Doulton Character & Toby Jugs" released in 2008.
-Additionally, Mullins contributed to numerous other books on the subject and is considered an authority on the subject by collectors throughout the world.
-He is also a national champion and world-medalist master swimmer.
-Having raised three children, he currently resides in Evanston, Illinois with his wife Carol.
+Additionally, Mullins contributed to numerous other books on the subject and was considered an authority on the subject by collectors throughout the world.v He was also a national champion and world-medalist master swimmer.

 DIRECTOR & C0-AUTHOR